We’ve all been shot ∙

 As fallen people, “We’ve all been shot.”
 That is, we are all born sinners and alienated from the Father.
 We are dreadfully needy.
-The Father out of love and kindness, offers us His grace and mercy.
+The Father out of love and kindness initiated a rescue plan.
+He sent Son to retrieve and redeem whosoever would respond to His grace and mercy.

 REFLECT & PRAY

-How did the Father resolve this dreadful, overwhelming set of circumstances?
-Fallen humanity, have all been shot?
-One of the more familiar verses of Scripture answers that question.
+How did the Father resolve this dreadful, overwhelming seemingly implacable predicament?
+As fallen humanity, we have all been shot.
+One of the most familiar verses of Scripture answers that question.

 John 3:16 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.

 The apostle Paul expands the idea.
-He categorically states that, “all have sinned and fall short of the glory of God.”
+He categorically states that “all have sinned and fall short of the glory of God.”
 Then he adds the magnificent and awesome truth that flows directly from the Father’s heart.
-Each of the Father’s children is given a marvelous gift.
-Every single one of them has been justified as a free gift of His grace.
-Because of the finished work of the Lord Jesus Christ on the cross dying for our sins, all who believe in Him are redeemed and reconciled the Father. – Romans 3:24
+Each child of the King is given a marvelous gift.
+Every single one of us has been justified as a free gift of His grace.
+Because of the finished work of the Lord Jesus Christ on the cross dying for our sins, all who believe in Him are redeemed and reconciled to the Father (Romans 3:24).

 21 But now apart from the Law the righteousness of God has been manifested, being witnessed by the Law and the Prophets,